 - Preparing documentation on each specific equipment, outlining the repairs and maintenance undertaken.

-- Outlining a preventive maintenance program for each equipment.
+- Outlining a preventive maintenance program for each piece of equipment.

 - Training both technical and managerial staff on proper use and care of lab equipment.